marionettejs/backbone.marionette/docs/marionette.collectionview.md

 calculate the values to return at runtime.
 The model will be passed into the function should you need access to it when calculating `itemViewOptions`.
-The function must return an object, and the attributes of the object will be copied to the itemView instance' options.
+The function must return an object, and the attributes of the object will be copied to the `itemView` instance's options.

 ```js
 CollectionView = Backbone.Marionette.CollectionView({